Tubig at Langis

-Tubig at Langis (International title: Broken Vows / lit. 'water and oil') is a 2016 Philippine television drama romance series based on 1980 film of the same name, starring Vilma Santos, Amy Austria-Ventura and Dindo Fernando.
-Directed by FM Reyes, it is topbilled by Cristine Reyes, Zanjoe Marudo and Isabelle Daza.
-The series premiered on ABS-CBN's Kapamilya Gold afternoon block and worldwide on The Filipino Channel on February 1, 2016, to September 2, 2016, replacing All of Me and was replaced by The Greatest Love.
+Tubig at Langis (International title: Broken Vows / lit. 'water and oil') is a 2016 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on 1980 Philippine film of the same name.
+Directed by FM Reyes, Raymund B. Ocampo, Lyan L. Suiza and Jerome C. Pobocan, it stars Cristine Reyes, Zanjoe Marudo and Isabelle Daza.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from February 1 to September 2, 2016, replacing All of Me and was replaced by The Greatest Love.

 Marudo and Reyes reunited in the series after Star Cinema's Bromance: My Brother's Romance from 2013.
 Vivian Velez resigned from the series due to difficulties working with Cristine Reyes.